thejohnfreeman/cmake-future/README.md

 ## Install

-Both installation scripts accept a Git commit-ish as a parameter.
+Both installation scripts accept a Git commit-ish (e.g. hash, branch, or tag) as a parameter.
 With Bash, it is a positional parameter; with Powershell, it must be an environment variable.
-The default value is `master`.
-This lets you choose the version you want to install, which can be handy, e.g. in a production environment.
+You can see how to pass these parameters in the one-liners below.
+If not given, the default value is `master`.
+This lets you fix the version you want to install, which can be handy, e.g., in a continuous integration environment.

 ### Linux and OSX